Frequently Asked Questions

 - Where do I get SignTool.exe?

 Even though this is a free utility, Microsoft has not made this a separate download.
 If you use any Microsoft development tools, you may already have it on your system (use Window's Start/Search function).
-Otherwise, you can install their Windows 2003 Server SDK and find it buried in there.
-SignTool.exe uses CapiCom.dll, which has to be in the system path or in the same folder as SignTool.exe.
+It must be version 6.3 or later.
+Otherwise, you can install their Windows 10 SDK (works with Windows Vista and later) and then locate it on your system here:

 - How do I create a .pfx file?